Junye-Pan/RealtimeSpeechPipeline/docs/CIValidationGates.md

 3. No unexplained replay divergence in:
    - `PLAN_DIVERGENCE`
    - `OUTCOME_DIVERGENCE`
-   - `AUTHORITY_DIVERGENCE`
+4. No `AUTHORITY_DIVERGENCE` in quick fixtures.
-4. `ORDERING_DIVERGENCE` count == 0 for quick fixtures.
+5. `ORDERING_DIVERGENCE` count == 0 for quick fixtures.

-`TIMING_DIVERGENCE` handling in quick gate:
-- allowed only when within configured deterministic tolerance band.
+6. `TIMING_DIVERGENCE` stays within configured deterministic tolerance band.
-- outside tolerance => fail.

 ## 4.2 Full pass criteria

 A full run passes only when all are true:
 1. 100% pass for all conformance and failure-injection tests.
-2. No unexplained divergence classes in replay output.
+2. No unexplained `PLAN_DIVERGENCE` or `OUTCOME_DIVERGENCE` in replay output.
+3. No `AUTHORITY_DIVERGENCE` in replay output.
+4. `ORDERING_DIVERGENCE` appears only in explicitly approved test scenarios declared in fixture metadata.
+5. `TIMING_DIVERGENCE` stays within configured deterministic tolerance policy.
+6. Race/soak checks (when configured for the gate) pass with no unapproved instability failures.
-3. Terminal lifecycle correctness is 100% (`commit` or `abort`, then `close`).
+7. Terminal lifecycle correctness is 100% (`commit` or `abort`, then `close`).
-4. Authority safety invariant holds (zero accepted stale-epoch outputs).
+8. Authority safety invariant holds (zero accepted stale-epoch outputs).
-5. OR-02 baseline evidence completeness is 100% for accepted turns.
+9. OR-02 baseline evidence completeness is 100% for accepted turns.

 ## 5. Replay divergence fail conditions (normative)